 In fact, kiwi is a New Zealand word that originally referred to the apteryx, a small native bird whose size and colour resemble the fruit of the same name.
 This bird is also the emblem of New Zealand, which was the main producer of kiwi-fruit in the 1970s.

 Demand for this slightly tart, colourful fruit is growing.
-Today, kiwi is cultivated in several countries in both hemispheres, so this means that you can find it in grocery stores all year long.
+Today, it is cultivated in several countries in both hemispheres, so this means that you can find it in grocery stores all year long.
 Italy is currently the leading producer in the world.

 Try our recipe for Mint-flavoured Kiwi Sorbet